techidaily/site-win11-tips/source/_posts/common-windows-11-22h2-issues-and-their-fixes.md

 5. Navigate to the Background apps permissions section and choose**Never** .
 ![Dont allow the app to run in the background](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/background-app-permission.jpg)

  Perform the same steps for the apps that you think might be causing the issue, and then check if doing so improves the system's overall speed.
-You can also check out the other[ways to make Windows faster and improve its performance](https://www.makeuseof.com/tag/windows-10-faster-performance/) .
+You can also check out the other [ways to make Windows faster and improve its performance](https://www.makeuseof.com/tag/windows-10-faster-performance/) .

 ## Upgrade to Windows 11 22H2 Version Successfully